 The income tax is a bad thing for the average person.
 It takes our hard-earned money into the hands of the wasteful US government.
 Luckily, there are legal methods that you can practice to avoid unnecessary taxation.

 The government loves high earners.
 Even if you earn a substantial salary, the government still takes thirty-seven percent upfront income tax.
-So for someone earning one million dollars annually, the government takes three hundred and seventy thousand.
+So the government takes three hundred and seventy thousand for someone earning one million dollars annually.
 Then the government taxes you.
 When you spend taxes, you when you save, and even taxes you when you die.
 But the rich need to pay their fair share.

 However, one of the biggest secrets of the rich is the power of corporations.
-You can use a corporation to take advantage of legal loopholes to protect your money.
+You can use a corporation to exploit legal loopholes to protect your money.
 For instance, one of the smartest things a person can do is hack or purchase a multi-family home.

 If you buy and flip a property, you benefit.
 But the community also benefits by seeing an old, beaten-down property purchased and renovated.
 A renovated property often attracts quality tenants, and quality tenants help the community.
 Investment is good, and capitalism is good.
-If you get one thing from this book, remember that it’s not the smart that gets ahead in life but the bold.
+If you get one thing from this book, remember that it’s not intelligent that gets ahead in life but bold.

 Chapter 5: The rich invent money

 You can be the most educated individual in the world.
 However, you’ll fall behind if you drag your feet and never pull the trigger on an investment.
-Failure is inevitable, but you will learn something in the process, work to learn, and use what you learn to improve.
+Failure is inevitable, but you will learn something, work to learn, and use what you know to improve.

 Chapter 6: Work to learn, don’t work for money

-The poor and middle class work for money while the rich have money to work.
-Most people work for a specific wage earned each hour, week, or month.
+The poor and middle-class work for money, while the rich have money to work.
+Most people work for a specific hourly wage, week, or month.
 They work for their money.
 The rich buy assets which appreciate with time.
 The assets that the rich have purchased make them even more money.
 So in a sense, their money works for them.